 - Blanket Period, including the period (if the certification covers multiple shipments of identical goods for a specified period of up to 12 months);

 - The certification must be signed and dated by the certifier and accompanied by the following statement:

 I certify that the goods described in this document qualify as originating and the information contained in this document is true and accurate.
 I assume responsibility for proving such representations and agree to maintain and present upon request or to make available during a verification visit, documentation necessary to support this certification.

 Applying for an origin advice ruling

-The Department will provide written advice, upon request, for determining whether the good is TPP‑11 originating for the purposes of claiming TPP preference
+The Department will provide written advice, upon request, for determining whether the good is TPP‑11 originating for the purposes of claiming CPTPP preference